dansmyers/Simulation/2-Probability/Deliverables/2-Bayesian_Spam_Filtering.md

 | sell your house now        | spam        |

 Is the message "you want to watch anime at my house" more likely to be spam or not spam?
 Using the Bayesian formulation, we need to calculate two probabilities:
 ```
 P(spam | "you want to watch anime at my house")
 ```
 ```
 P(not spam | "you want to watch anime at my house")
 ```

 Once we've performed both calculations, we'll take the larger probability to be the correct classification.
 From the previous model, we know that
 ```
 P(spam | "you want to watch anime at my house") = P("you want to watch anime at my house" | spam) P(spam)
 ```
 ```
 P(not spam | "you want to watch anime at my house") = P("you want to watch anime at my house" | not spam) P(not spam)
 ```
 These formulas are the numerator of Bayes' Rule.
 Recall that the denominator can be ignored because it's the same for both classes.

 ### Prior Probabilities

-First, let's consider the prior probabilities.
-Because we have an equal number of training examples in each class, we could reasonably decide that
+Because we have an equal number of training examples in each class, we could decide that
 ```
 P(spam) = P(not spam)
 ```
 which means that the priors will not affect our classification decision, and can be dropped from further calculation.

-If we felt it was important to weight one class as more likely than the other, we could change the prior probabilities to do so.
+If we had evidence that one class was more likely than another, we'd use the prior probabilities to incorporate that information into the model.

-### The Naïve Bayes Model
+## The Naïve Bayes Model

-We now need to consider the likelihood of the message conditioned on each class, and to do it we're going to make a very strong simplification: **Assume that the likelihood of each word in a message is independent of all of the other words**.
+To calculate the likelihoods, we're going to make a very strong simplification: **Assume that the likelihood of each individual word in a message is independent of all of the other words**.

 This is a strong assumption!
-By assuming independence, we're choosing to ignore all word context, sentence structure, grammar, and any other aspect of language that makes some words more likely to appear together.
+By assuming independence, we're choosing to ignore all word context, sentence structure, grammar, and anything else that makes some word combinations more likely than others.

 If all of the words are independent, then the likelihood of the entire message is the product of the individual word likelihoods
 ```
 P("you want to watch anime at my house" | spam) = P("you" | spam) * P("want" | spam) * P("to" | spam) * ... * P("house" | spam)
 ```
 A Bayesian model that assumes independence of the features is called a **naïve Bayesian classifier**, because the assumption of independence is usually a huge simplification of reality.
 Nonetheless, naïve Bayes has been shown to be effective in many real-world problems including text classification, so it's a standard technique in the field.

 ### Estimating Word Likelihoods

 Estimating the likelihood of individual words is easy:
 ```
                   Number of times word occurs in all spam messages
 P(word | spam) = --------------------------------------------------
                       Count of all words in all spam messages
 ```
 For example, the word "anime" occurs one time in the set of spam messages and there are a total count of eight words in the entire spam data set, so we estimate
 ```
 P("anime" | spam) = 1 / 8 = .125
 ```

-Based on our data set, we expect that 12.5% of all words in spam message should be "anime".
+Based on our data set, we expect that 12.5% of all words in spam messages should be "anime".

+### Smoothing

-There are two issues to consider before moving on the final calculations.
+There are two other issues to consider.

-First, some words &ndash; "a", "at", "the", "to", etc. &ndash; are so common they won't yield useful classification information.
-We can ignore these.
-More generally, we could pre-filter all messages to focus on only a subset of key words that we think are useful for classification.
-This has the advantage of making our feature vectors smaller and reducing irrelevant information in the model, at the risk that we choose to exclude something that would actually be useful.
+First, we're doing to ignore high-frequency common words like *a*, *at*, *the*, because they don't help discriminate between the two classes.
+This is easy to do by preprocessing the data set before training the model.

 The second issue is more complicated.
 What about words that don't appear in one of the data sets?

-For example, "anime" does not appear in the non-spam data set, but we don't want to automatically conclude that `P("anime" | non-spam) = 0`, because that would imply it's impossible for me to receive a non-spam message about anime.
+For example, "anime" does not appear in the non-spam data set, but we don't want to conclude that `P("anime" | non-spam) = 0`, because that would imply it's impossible for me to receive a non-spam message about anime.

 A typical solution to this problem is to assume that every word has some small constant probability of occurring, even if it was never observed in the training data set.
 Modify the word likelihood formula to be